How to Track Emails in Gmail

 Email tracking detects when images load inside a message.
 Technical factors such as Gmail’s image proxy caching can influence how signals appear.

-For a deeper explanation, see Gmail tracking accuracy explained and how Gmail image proxy affects tracking.
+Tracking accuracy depends on how Gmail loads images through its proxy infrastructure.
+For deeper explanations see how accurate Gmail email tracking is and how Gmail image proxy affects tracking.

 Well-designed tracking systems focus on identifying the first confirmed open event rather than counting repeated image loads.